utahdts/utah-design-system/README.md

 - JavaScript/React

 ## Getting started
-Download the source code
+- Download the source code

 ### Installing
-1. install npm on your machine
+1. Install npm on your machine
 1. run `npm install` to install dependencies
 1. run `npm run dev` to start watching for changes, building, and serving